hal9ai/hal9/website/blog/2025-03-22-vibe-coding-hal9-reply/vibe-coding-hal9-reply.md

 > British accent female with upbeat happy and fast voice, a bit sassy

 We screencammed the animated website, layered in the voice-over and music, and that became our launch video.
 From there, vibe coding carried us through the launch.
-Grok whipped up a Product Hunt page draft, we used Hal9 Reply to respond to early feedback, and I churned out LinkedIn and Twitter posts.
+Grok whipped up a Product Hunt page draft, then we used Hal9 Reply to respond to early feedback, and I churned out LinkedIn and Twitter posts.

 The final touch?
 This blog post.
 I started with a rough draft, fed it to Grok with “Polish this and fill in the TODOs” and iterated until it flowed.